Baby Gang: 2023: Innocente

-2024-2025: L'angelo del male
+2024–2025: L'angelo del male

-In early 2024, he was featured on Simba La Rue's album on the track "Beccaria San Vittore" and on Jul's single "Blocco."
-He then released the singles "Hebs" and "Karma," produced by Higashi, and was featured on the singles "Ma Douce" by Gims and "In Italia 2024" by Fabri Fibra with Emma.
+In early 2024, he was featured on Simba La Rue's album on the track "Beccaria San Vittore" and on Jul's single "Blocco".
+He then released the singles "Hebs" and "Karma", produced by Higashi, and was featured on the singles "Ma Douce" by Gims and "In Italia 2024" by Fabri Fibra with Emma.
 He also released the single "Adrenalina" with Blanco and Marracash.
-On April 26, he released "L'angelo del male," his third studio album.
+On April 26, he released "L'angelo del male", his third studio album.
 The album debuted at number one in Italy and number five in Switzerland, containing nineteen tracks produced by Poison Beatz, Higashi, and Bobo.
 The album featured only Italian collaborations; alongside Marracash and Blanco were many artists already known to the public, such as Paky, Jake La Furia, Emis Killa, Geolier, Sfera Ebbasta, Rocco Hunt, Niko Pandetta, Guè, Gemitaiz, MadMan, Fabri Fibra, Lazza, Tedua, Simba La Rue, and Rkomi.

 After appearing on Russ Millions' album, he returned in September 2024 with the single "Tu me quieres" with Omega, produced by Higashi and Roberto Ferrante.
-He was subsequently featured on Emma's single "Hangover," Accaoui's single "Hania" with Lacrim, and ElGrandeToto's single "Coltellino."
+He was subsequently featured on Emma's single "Hangover", Accaoui's single "Hania" with Lacrim, and ElGrandeToto's single "Coltellino".
 On November 1, he released the single "Danse" with Noizy.
-On January 10, 2025, the single "Misère," produced by Higashi, was released.
-He then released the single "Rassi" with ElGrandeToto and was featured on Fred De Palma's single "Sexy rave."
+On January 10, 2025, the single "Misère", produced by Higashi, was released.
+He then released the single "Rassi" with ElGrandeToto and was featured on Fred De Palma's single "Sexy rave".
 On June 6, the single "Cassa" was released, followed on July 18 by the single "Kriminal" with El Alfa, Omega, and Roberto Ferrante, a track with which he reached the number one spot on the Top Singoli chart for the first time in his career.

 Legal issues

 Between 2020 and 2021, Baby Gang was convicted on several crimes, including defamation, infringement of intellectual property, and others.

 On 20 August 2021, he received a D.A.SPO. (a banning order) from Milan police for two years alongside Rondodasosa following riots at a disco; the order prevented him from entering bars, discos and public places in the city.
 In April 2022, an exemption was made in order to allow him to play at a club in Milan on 9 May.

 In January 2023, Baby Gang was arrested alongside two other rappers for four robberies committed in Milan and Sondrio; it was alleged that the three rappers were behind the robberies.
 In April, he was charged with resisting arrest after attacking two police officers and fleeing a traffic stop.

 On 26 January 2023, he was sentenced to four years and 10 months in prison.

-On 1 July 2024, he was acquitted on appeal in a robbery trial.